troywill/emacs-org-mode-rails-bootstrap/twitter-bootstrap-step-by-step.md

 application we can proceed to change the default Rails application layout to use Bootstrap's CSS and Javascript.

-# <code>[0/2]</code> Use Twitter Bootstrap fixed width layout in our Rails application
+# <code>[2/2]</code> Use Twitter Bootstrap fixed width layout in our Rails application

 Now that Bootstrap is installed let's proceed to use Bootstrap's CSS in our application.

-1.  [ ] Overwrite app/views/layouts/application.html.erb with [starter-template.html.erb](app/views/layouts/starter-template.html.erb)
+1. [X] Overwrite app/views/layouts/application.html.erb with [starter-template.html.erb](app/views/layouts/starter-template.html.erb)

         # ./bin/copy-starter-template.sh
         # this command will replace the default rails layout with a Twitter Bootstrap layout